kreulenk/t-walker/README.md

 T-Walker is a simple terminal user interface designed to be the quickest way to navigate directories and quickly edit files.

 ## Installation
 Installing T-Walker is simple.
-Just clone the repository and run the install directive from the MakeFile.
+Just clone the repository and run the `install` directive from the MakeFile.

-The install directive assumes that you are using zsh as your shell.
-If you are using a different shell, you will need to manually add the `t` command to your shell's sourcing file.
+The `install` directive assumes that you are using zsh as your shell.
+If you are using a different shell, you will need to manually add the `alias t="source /usr/local/bin/t-wrapper.sh"` to your shell's sourcing file.

 ```bash
 git clone https://github.com/kreulenk/t-walker.git